mai-thao/redis-playground/README.md

 In this project, I demonstrate how it works with caching API responses.

 ## Simple App
-I created a super simple Flask app written in Python that checks Redis for a message, and if the message is there, it sends that message back.
-Otherwise, it sends a default message and saves it into the cache for date retrieval.
+I created a super simple Flask app written in Python that has one endpoint.
+When that endpoint is called, it checks Redis for a message, and if the message is there, it sends that message back.
+Otherwise, it sends a default message instead and saves it into the cache for retrievel later.

-I set the Time To Live (TTL) to 5 seconds, which is the duration of the message in the cache before it gets automatically deleted.
+The Time To Live (TTL) is set to a short 5 seconds.
+TTL is the duration of the message in the cache before it gets automatically deleted.

 ### Set Up